martinmarkus/WindowsRegistryManager/README.md

 # WindowsRegistryManager
 A generic Registry Reader and Writer library in .NET.
+The project depends on my StrategySupporter library.

 Example
 The following examples show how to use the basic methods of the library.